What is attendance like at Benton Park?

 - Make sure you arrive to school on time.
 Good punctuality is essential for your child and allows the staff team to deliver teaching and learning without interruptions.
 No child enjoys arriving late at school.

 - Avoid taking holidays during term time.
 Holidays count as absence.
+These holidays are only authorised in exceptional circumstances and only at the discretion of Head Teachers.

 - Arrange non-urgent medical and dental appointments after school.
 If the appointment has to be in school hours then the pupil must attend part of that day.
 They should not have a full day off to attend an appointment.